givingjar/blog.givingjar.org/_posts/2016-12-07-charity-spotlight-child-and-family-charities.md

 If you want to learn more about [Child and Family Charities][1], you can reach them by clicking one of the buttons below.

-{% include web-links.html home="http://www.childandfamily.org/" facebook="ChildandFamilyCharities" twitter="CFCharity" %}
+{% include web-links.html home="http://www.childandfamily.org/" facebook="ChildandFamilyCharities" twitter="CFCharity" instagram="childandfamilycharities" %}

 ###### Photographs courtesy of [Child and Family Charities][1].